narutosanjiv/mailserv/README.md

-# Mailserv for the last OpenBSD release - under active development
+# Mailserv for OpenBSD 5.7 - under active development

 To install (from a fresh OpenBSD 5.7) :